earthly/website/blog/_posts/2021-09-22-awk-examples.md

   Copyright (C) 1989, 1991-2020 Free Software Foundation.
 ```

-If you are doing something more involved with Awk, take the time to instal  GNU Awk (`gawk`).
+If you are doing something more involved with Awk, take the time to install GNU Awk (`gawk`).
 I did this using homebrew (`brew install gawk`).
 Windows users can use chocolatey (`choco install gawk`).
-It is already on your Linux distribution.
+It's already on your Linux distribution.

 ## Awk Print